What is an Institution and Cafeteria Cook?

 - Word processing software

 - GNOME Gnutrition

-What education or degrees do I need to become an Institution and Cafeteria Cook?
+What work experience do I need to become an Institution & Cafeteria Cook?

 Those interested in being an Institution and Cafeteria Cook may also be interested in: